Why choose a ‘no-smartphone-on-site’ policy for your school?

 David Smith, Headteacher, Fulham Boys’ School

-‘No smartphone on site’ policies help create the most powerful shift in school communities, reducing peer pressure and helping reset smartphone culture beyond the school gates.
-Increasing numbers of schools across the UK are making this change, with visible results.
+Keeping smartphones out of schools entirely is the most transformative policy of all.
+‘No smartphone on site’ policies help create a powerful shift in school communities, reducing peer pressure and helping reset smartphone culture beyond the school gates.
+Increasing numbers of schools across the UK are making this change, and are not looking back.

 What is a ‘no smartphone on site’ policy?

-In many school policies, smart devices are defined as any electronic device with potential access to the internet, including smartwatches and tablets.
+In many schools, smart devices are defined as any electronic device with potential access to the internet, including smartwatches and tablets.
 Any non-approved device is classified as prohibited and confiscated.

 Only a simple, brick phone is permitted.
-For many schools who recommend a short list of permitted devices, brick phones have:
+For many schools this means a device that has:

 • No access to the internet